 I pushed the bunk/door panel up to the new shelving.
 Then, I marked the location for two additional catch pockets to the wall.

-Caution: Be careful not to drill or screw through the wall into refrigerator or it could be a costly oops.
-Beer screwed to the side of refrigerator can be messy.
+Caution: Be careful not to drill or screw through the wall into the refrigerator or it could be a costly oops.
+Beer screwed to the side of the refrigerator can be messy.